Fangqiang Ding

 about me

 I am a Postdoctoral Associate at MIT, working with Dr. Hermano Igo Krebs, director of The 77 Lab.
-Before MIT, I worked with Dr. Or Litany at Technion as a Postdoctoral Fellow.
-I was honored to be awarded a 2025 RSS Pioneer for my work on robust spatial perception for mobile robotics.
-I received my Ph.D. in Robotics and Autonomous Systems from School of Informatics, The University of Edinburgh, supervised by Dr. Chris Xiaoxuan Lu, and my B.Eng. in Mechanical Engineering from Tongji University.
+I will join HKUST (GZ) this summer as an Assistant Professor.
+I was honored to be awarded a 2025 RSS Pioneer for my work on robust spatial perception for robotics.
+Before MIT, I received a Postdoctoral Fellowship from and worked at Technion.
+I received my Ph.D. in Robotics and Autonomous Systems from The University of Edinburgh, and my B.Eng. in Mechanical Engineering from Tongji University.

 🎯 My research agenda centers on Physical AI, which integrates advanced artificial intelligence with physical systems (e.g., self-driving cars, robots, wearables, industrial and IoT devices) to enable them to perceive, reason, and interact with the physical world.
 My long-term vision is a human-machine symbiotic ecosystem where human and embodied intelligence coexist, collaborate and co-evolve.